 Our tour guide said that they do overnight hikes all year round but I also saw online that the Sirena ranger station is closed every year in October.
 If you plan to visit in October and would like to do an overnight hike it is best to check in with some tour companies first to see if that is possible.

 As I mentioned before, the national park is extremely rich in biodiversity.
 It is also home to over 370 species of birds, 140 mammals, 116 amphibians and reptiles, and over 6,00o types of insects.
-In other words, there is a lot to see in the national park!
+In other words, there is a lot of wildlife to see in the national park!

 The Corcovado National Park Hike